 What a month!
 I needed roller skates to keep up.
-We began west of London with a flat-out fabulous party at a Victorian brick home near Winchester in hilly, green Hampshire, which was filled with tents (marquees here; tents are for campers) and worker bees to benefit Naomi House, a children’s hospital charity.
-Guests’ clothing ranged from tuxedoes to shorts for the lads, and the ladies all looked pretty wonderful in whatever.
+We began west of London with a fabulous party at a Victorian brick home near Winchester in hilly green Hampshire, which was filled with tents (marquees here; tents are for campers) and worker bees to benefit Naomi House, a children’s hospital charity.
+Guests’ clothing ranged from tuxes to shorts for lads, while ladies looked pretty in gowns, hats, whatever.
 Near the stables were booths of makeover artists, fortunetellers, reflexologists, and masseurs--even for feet!
 Sheep, pups, horses and chickens lived nearby.
-Areas behind the organic vegetable garden had live theater performances in another marquee.
-That garden is entered through a new circular sculptured gate at one end, and raised beds filled with many kinds of vegetables are separated by wide gravel walkways.
-We dined at round tables of 8 in the large marquee beside the rose garden amid tables of linens, glowing candles, and flowers.
+Behind an organic vegetable garden were live theater performances in another marquee.
+That garden is entered through a circular sculptured gate at one end near raised beds filled with various vegetables, separated by wide gravel walkways.
+We dined at round tables of 8 in a large marquee beside the rose garden amid tables of linens, glowing candles, and flowers.
 Small candles floated in the pool, blown to one end by faint breezes, creating a wavy corner of light.
 The big dancing marquee had two bands, thus no musical pauses on the dance floor.
-Early in the evening, we sacrificed the meringue lessons and opted instead for the wine tastings.
-How much athleticism does it take to do those enticing, bouncy South American dances, anyway?
+Early in the evening, we sacrificed meringue lessons and opted instead for the wine tastings.
+How much athleticism does it take to do those enticing, bouncy South American dances?
 Waiters flowed smoothly through the crowd with trays of hors d’oeuvres.
-We danced after an excellent dinner, and played at the craps tables, staying later than we’d planned, but what fun it was!
-Charity auction items produced vigorous bidding: people animatedly shouted ever-escalating bids for designer gowns, vintage wines, and fishing in Scotland.
+We danced after an excellent dinner, and played at the craps tables, staying later than we’d planned, but what fun!
+Charity auctions produced vigorous bidding: people animatedly shouted ever-escalating bids for designer gowns, vintage wines, and fishing in Scotland.

 Many tourists never leave English cities for the countryside, but what a loss!
 There are miles of rolling green lawns and fields, ancient and modern towns, farms, lakes and mountains.
 It's easy to think of King Arthur or Robin Hood and catch up on characters from 007 to Merlin!
-Arlesford is the cress capitol of England, with low-walled watercress fields sometimes flooded by clear Arles River canals.
-The town in charming, with an old Saxon church and several inns and arty shops amid more pedestrian businesses.
-Our hostess and our daughter were college friends; we attended her wedding in England many years ago and stayed in a house listed in the Domesday Book--before 1066.
+Arlesford is the 'cress capitol' of England, with low-walled watercress fields sometimes flooded by clear Arles River canals.
+The town charms with an old Saxon church and several inns and arty shops.
+Our hostess and our daughter became college friends years ago; we attended her wedding in England and stayed in a house listed in the Domesday Book--before 1066.

-After the party, blanketed by a thousand stars, we walked down a quiet country road to our thatch-roofed B and B. Earlier that afternoon we drank tea in the garden with our Dutch hostess, formerly married to the mayor of Winchester and now a watercolor artist and sculptor.
+After the party, blanketed by a thousand stars, we walked down a quiet country road to our thatch-roofed B and B. Earlier that afternoon we had tea in the garden with our Dutch hostess, formerly married to the mayor of Winchester and now an artist.
 Her home overflows with antiques and artwork.
-Rethatching is very expensive today, and few craftsmen are able to do a fine job of layering all that thatch, but those unique homes with thatching are required to replace thatch with thatch.
-(It's not hard imagine that creatures must've nested inside those ultra-thick roofs, and in a few torrential downpours, it might have rained bugs and mice, if not dogs and cats!)
-The next morning, we peered through inky darkness for our cab, which took us to Heathrow for my 6 AM flight to Malpensa Airport in Milano.
-More about that in another chapter.
+Rethatching is very expensive, and few craftsmen are able to do a fine job of layering all that thatch, but those uniquely roofed homes are required to replace thatch with thatch.
+(It's not hard to imagine that creatures must've nested in those thick roofs, and in a few torrential downpours, it might have rained bugs and mice, if not dogs and cats!)
+The next morning, we peered through inky darkness for our cab, which took us to Heathrow for my 6 AM flight to Malpensa Airport.

 Returning to gray London was hard.
-No golden walls, purple bougainvillea climbing on staircases, or swaying palms here!
-(There are wonderful plants here, however.)
+No golden walls, purple bougainvillea climbing on staircases, or swaying Italian palms here!
+But England has beautiful plants.
 We are experiencing the coldest summer since 1813, within a degree.
 I wore a sweater!
-Texas sandals are replaced by socks and shorts by jeans, and my paintings seem to burst with so much color they look strangely out of place here, almost garish.
-Stores here have slashed prices on tees and sandals, while soups and bright light box sales (to ward off depression) are at winter levels.
+Texas sandals are replaced by socks, and shorts by jeans.
+My Italian paintings seem to burst with so much color they look out of place here, almost garish.
+Shops have slashed prices on tees and sandals, while light box sales (to ward off depression) are at winter levels.
 Cruises and trips south are sellouts.
-So few visitors are in the parks that ducks are not getting enough to eat.
+So few visit parks that ducks are not getting enough to eat.
 Apples and barley are delayed in ripening, and Dutch flowers will cost more next year.
 This is on top of our wettest April on record ever, which flooded Scotland and led to train circuit failures.
 Fuse boxes are exploding and tracks buckling, which means some trains have been delayed up to six hours.
 This month is also sale month in all the stores, so I could probably do some of the shopping that I missed in Italy; however, even on sale, prices here are steep.

-The blue sky and soft breezes were a beautiful backdrop to the mall (rhymes with pal) , where every lamppost along the parade route was hung with a huge red white and blue Union Jack, topped with a crown and golden tassels.
+Blue sky and soft breezes were a beautiful backdrop to the mall (rhymes with pal), where every lamppost displayed a huge red white and blue Union Jack, topped with a crown and golden tassels.
 Two bombs earlier in the day were found and blown up, snarling train traffic for hours.
 (Idiot IRA thugs.)
 Now it was 5:30, and bobbies, on foot and mounted, were in high spirits, gently keeping curbside crowds at bay (me and others, lined 6 deep) and the roving international film crews and helicopters overhead were scarcely noticeable as the parade passed.
 Marchers were leaving the nearby Horse Guards parade grounds, where a ticket was required for admission.

 There flowed groups of soldiers in their varied uniforms, and representatives of all the Queen’s charities, some in carts, vintage cars, and floats.
 Representatives from children’s homes, prisons, wildlife groups, commerce, and the arts marched, and Queen Mum’s beloved jockeys.
-Motorcycle gangs revved and waved.
-Busses decked out with balloons and banners drove past. (“Party On, Ma’am!”)
+Motorcycle gangs revved and waved, then. busses decked out with balloons and banners drove past. (“Party On, Ma’am!” read a banner.)
 Two tan corgis were walked by a dignified man in black tails.
 I never saw any camels, but read about them later.
 Vintage planes flew overhead, and finally a team of jets roared over floating red, white, and blue contrails across the sky.
 People near me shared information on which uniform was which, which movie star, which historic team, which caisson from WWI.

 I’d photographed one of the Royal Hospital Chelsea pensioners in his scarlet jacket and battle ribbons, and later, when I saw him again, I asked if he’d like a copy.
 “Why, yes, of course!”
 He smiled, and before I could write down his name, he fumbled in his pocket for a gold stick-on address label for me!
 A/CPL Doug Woolford.
 He wasn’t sure how the some inner circle with tickets were chosen from his group, but claimed he’d had a great time out with us all.
 He looked WWII or Korea vintage.

 Some of the most remarkable sights of the parade were teams of horses.
-There were countless carriages from the past 100 years, with liveried footmen sporting boots, whips, and tall hats.
+Countless carriages from the past century had liveried footmen with boots, whips, and tall hats.
 The horses were gorgeous, and if one had a blaze and four white hoofs, so did the next, high stepping smartly, totally together, often with braided and beribboned manes and tails.
-One matched team was more beautiful than the next.
-I don’t know if anyplace else in the world has such a large supply of well-trained and marvelous beasts.
+One team was more beautiful than the next.
+I don’t know if anyplace else has such a large supply of well-trained and marvelous beasts.

 At the end, the royals appeared, in closed cars rather than in the carriages they’d ridden earlier in the day.
 Elizabeth, Queen Mum, was in pink with a large pink hat.
 She brought many waves and cries of Happy Birthday.
 Margaret, Fergie, Anne, the children and many others were there, clearly visible, but not Charles or Elizabeth.
 My new pals on the street rattled ‘em off one by one.
 (In a recent poll, Charles won least favorite royal.)